Terminator 2: Judgment Day: Plot

-In 2029, Earth has been ravaged by the war between the malevolent artificial intelligence (AI) Skynet and the human resistance.
-Skynet sends the T-1000—an advanced, prototype, shape-shifting Terminator made of virtually indestructible liquid metal—back in time to kill the resistance leader John Connor when he is a child.
-To protect Connor, the resistance sends back a reprogrammed T-800 Terminator, a less-advanced metal endoskeleton covered in synthetic flesh.
+In 2029, Earth has been ravaged by the war between the malevolent artificial intelligence Skynet and the human resistance.
+Skynet sends the T-1000—an advanced, shape-shifting prototype Terminator made of virtually indestructible liquid metal—back in time to kill resistance leader John Connor when he is a child.
+To protect John, the resistance sends back a reprogrammed T-800 Terminator, a less advanced metal endoskeleton covered in living tissue.

-In 1995 Los Angeles, John's mother Sarah has been incarcerated at the Pescadero State Hospital for her violent, fanatical efforts to prevent "Judgment Day"—the prophesied events of August 29, 1997, when Skynet will gain sentience and, responding its creators' attempts to deactivate it, incite a nuclear holocaust.
-John, taken in by his foster parents, considers Sarah's beliefs to be delusional and resents her efforts to prepare him for his future role.
+In 1995 Los Angeles, John's mother Sarah is incarcerated in Pescadero State Hospital for her violent efforts to prevent "Judgment Day"—the prophesied events of August 29, 1997, when Skynet will gain sentience and, in response to its creators' attempts to deactivate it, incite a nuclear holocaust.
+John, living with foster parents, also considers Sarah delusional and resents her efforts to prepare him for his future role.
+The T-1000 locates John in a shopping mall, but the T-800 intervenes, coming to John's aid and enabling his escape.
+John calls to warn his foster parents, but the T-800 deduces that the T-1000 has already killed them.
+Realizing the T-800 is programmed to obey him, John forbids it to kill people and orders it to help him rescue Sarah from the T-1000.

-The T-800 and the T-1000 converge on John in a shopping mall and a chase ensues.
-John and the T-800 escape together.
-John calls to warn his foster parents but the T-800 deduces the T-1000 has already killed them.
-Realizing the T-800 is programmed to obey him, John forbids it from killing people and orders it to save Sarah from the T-1000.
-The T-800 and John intercept Sarah during an escape attempt but Sarah flees because the T-800 resembles the Terminator that was sent to kill her in 1984.
-John and the T-800 persuade her to join them, and they escape the pursuing T-1000.
-Although distrustful of the T-800, Sarah uses its knowledge of the future to learn that a revolutionary microprocessor, being developed by Cyberdyne Systems engineer Miles Dyson, will be crucial to Skynet's creation.
+The T-800 and John intercept Sarah as she attempts to escape.
+Initially horrified that the T-800 resembles the Terminator sent to kill her in 1984, she joins them and escapes the pursuing T-1000.
+Sarah uses the T-800's knowledge of the future to learn that a revolutionary microprocessor, being developed by Cyberdyne engineer Miles Dyson, will be crucial to Skynet's creation.
 Over the course of their journey, Sarah sees the T-800 serving as a friend and father figure to John, who teaches it catchphrases and hand signs while encouraging it to become more human-like.

-Sarah plans to flee with John to Mexico until a nightmare about Judgment Day convinces her to kill Dyson, whom she assaults in his home, but finds she cannot kill him and relents.
-John arrives and reconciles with Sarah while the T-800 convinces Dyson of the future consequences of his work.
-Dyson reveals his research has been reverse engineered from the damaged CPU and severed arm of the 1984 Terminator.
-Believing his work must be destroyed, Dyson, Sarah, John, and the T-800 break into Cyberdyne, retrieve the CPU and the arm, and set explosives to destroy the lab.
+Sarah plans to escape to Mexico with John, but a nightmare about Judgment Day prompts her to decide to kill Dyson.
+She attacks him in his home but cannot bring herself to go through with it and relents.
+John arrives and reconciles with Sarah while the T-800 explains to Dyson the future consequences of his work.
+Dyson reveals that his research has been reverse engineered from the CPU and severed arm of the 1984 Terminator.
+Believing that his work must be destroyed, Dyson helps Sarah, John, and the T-800 break into Cyberdyne, retrieve the CPU and the arm, and set explosives to destroy the lab.
 The police assault the building and fatally shoot Dyson, but he detonates the explosives as he dies.
 The T-1000 pursues the surviving trio, cornering them in a steel mill.